open/close all folders

 - In "The Wallenstein Gambit", a Grantville American is leading the defense of Prague (on a borrowed horse) one of the other Americans tells him to do this to inspire his troops.
 He flat out refuses (being a decent rider, but a 50-odd year old jeweler) he does agree to wave his plumed hat.

-- The coat of arms of Mercedes Lackey's Kingdom of Valdemar is the Windrider, a winged horse rampant with broken chains.
+- The Kingdom of Valdemar's coat of arms is the Windrider, a winged horse rampant with broken chains.

-- Appears in the original cover art for the Valdemar novel Arrow's Fall, though the "horse" is Talia's Companion, who is more like a guardian angel made flesh.
+- Appears in the original cover art for Arrow's Fall, though the "horse" is Talia's Companion, who is more like a guardian angel made flesh.

-- This is a maneuver frequently used in Twenty Years After to save the rider.
+- This is a maneuver frequently used in 20 Years After to save the rider.

 - In Time Scout's Wagers of Sin, Skeeter winds up on a horse that rears in protest.
 He rapidly brings it under control.